Vahid-Negahdari/Elastic-Full-Waveforrm-Inversion/README.md

   ```
 * To utilize the **Inverse Convolution** technique, execute:
   ```
-  This code will be completed soon.
+  This code will be completed soon
   ```
 3.To utilize the Third Method, the **New-VAE** Method,
 you first need to execute the linear-to-nonlinear process and then follow up with: